bhits/consent2share/README.md

 Source Code Repository: [https://github.com/bhits/common-libraries](https://github.com/bhits/common-libraries)

-**NOTE: The common libraries are needed to be built and installed to the local Maven repository or deployed to Maven repository used in your enterprise development environment before building any other C2S microservices in order to prevent any dependency resolution issues.**
+**NOTE: The common libraries need to be built and installed to the local Maven repository or deployed to the Maven repository used in your enterprise development environment before building any other C2S microservices, in order to prevent any dependency resolution issues.**

 ### Spring Boot App Runner